 We had to head back over the river into the Kazimierz district, the Jewish Quarter.
 Here you will find many museums, art galleries, bars and restaurants, some of the best in Kraków.

-The Remuh Synagogue is the smallest of the temples in the Kazimierz district and they built it during the 16th century.
-It has changed over many years and the Nazis even used it as a storage facility during the occupation.
-Before entering the temple, they asked me to wear a small Kippah, a Jewish skullcap, and these were available outside from a man selling tickets to enter the grounds.
-Both the Synagogue and cemetery sit on the main road Szeroka.
+The Remuh Synagogue, the smallest temple in the Kazimierz district, and dates back to the 16th century.
+It has changed over many years, and the Nazis even used it as a storage facility during the occupation.
+Before entering the temple, they asked me to wear a small kippah, a Jewish skullcap, and these were available outside from a man selling tickets to enter the grounds.
+Both the synagogue and cemetery sit on the main road Szeroka.

-If you are looking to explore more Jewish history, take a look at our post: How to spend three days in Prague, Czech Republic, where we visit another beautiful cemetery within the Jewish part of Prague.
+If you are looking to explore more Jewish history, read our post: How to spend three days in Prague, Czech Republic, where we visit another beautiful cemetery within the Jewish part of Prague.

 WANDER AROUND THE CITY